Edit

 In this architecture, the pipelines identify the documents in a document file, classify them by type, and store information to use in subsequent processing.

-Many companies need to manage and process documents that they scan in bulk and that contain several different document types, such as PDFs or multi-page TIFF images.
+Many companies need to manage and process documents that they scan in bulk and that contain several different document types, such as PDFs or multiple-page TIFF images.
 These documents might originate from outside the organization, and the receiving company doesn't control the format.

-Given these constraints, organizations must build their own document-parsing solutions that can include custom technology and manual processes.
+Because of these constraints, organizations must build their own document-parsing solutions that can include custom technology and manual processes.
 For example, someone might manually separate individual document types and add classification qualifiers for each document.

 Many of these custom solutions are based on the state machine workflow pattern.
 The solutions use database systems to persist workflow state and use polling services that check for the states that they need to process.
 Maintaining and enhancing these solutions can increase complexity and effort.